-The Company recorded a valuation allowance of \$6,304 as of December 31, 2021, as management determined that it was more likely than not that Vantis' deferred tax assets would not be realized.
-The Company recorded \$0 and \$0 of the valuation allowance through other comprehensive Income as of December 31, 2021 and 2020.
+The Company recorded a valuation allowance of \$369,063 as of December 31, 2022, as management determined that it was more likely than not that capital deferred tax assets would not be realized.
+The Company recorded \$369,063 and \$0 of the valuation allowance through Other Comprehensive Income as of December 31, 2022 and 2021.
 As part of its valuation allowance assessment, management considered the four sources of future taxable income.

-The Company considered future reversals of taxable temporary differences in realizing deferred tax assets, however, the Company has not identified any tax planning strategies to support realization of its DTAs at December 31, 2021.
+The Company considered future reversals of taxable temporary differences in realizing deferred tax assets, however, the Company has not identified any tax planning strategies to support realization of its DTAs at December 31, 2022.
 Furthermore, the Company does not anticipate future taxable income exclusive of reversing temporary differences and carryforwards.

-The Company did not have any tax reserves for uncertain tax positions as of December 31, 2021 and 2020.
+The Company did not have any tax reserves for uncertain tax positions as of December 31, 2022 and 2021.
 The Company recognizes interest and penalties, if any, related to unrecognized tax benefits, as a component of tax expense.
-During the years ended December 31, 2021 and 2020, the Company did not recognize or accrue penalties or interest.
+During the years ended December 31, 2022 and 2021, the Company did not recognize or accrue penalties or interest.

-Tax years 2018 and subsequent are still subject to audit by the Internal Revenue Service.
+Tax years 2019 and subsequent are still subject to audit by the Internal Revenue Service.